SEC Regulations in Real Estate Syndication: Compliance Essentials

 Integration Issues

-• Using “finders” who are compensated based on successful investments
+• Using finders compensated based on investment success

 Inadequate Due Diligence